Statement of Purpose

 Consequences

 Progressive discipline establishes a process of clear, timely, consistent, and documented communications with a student and their parent or guardian to reinforce an understanding of expectations, to provide an opportunity to correct unacceptable behaviour, and to assure due process.
-The goal of progressive discipline is to modify specific behavior and to encourage acceptable behaviour.
+The goal of progressive discipline is to modify specific behaviour and to encourage acceptable behaviour.
 Certain behaviours will result in immediate suspension; substance issues will also result in a referral to substance and addiction counseling.
+Whenever possible and appropriate, consequences will be restorative in nature rather than punitive.

 Fair Notice-Response to Threat-Making Behaviour